U.N. demands Syria ceasefire as air strikes pound rebel areas

 Insurgent shelling of government-held Damascus killed three people, the Observatory and Syrian state media reported.

-Air strikes also killed at least six people in rebel-held Idlib including five in the village of Tarmala, the Observatory said.
+Air strikes also killed at least six people in rebel-held Idlib including five in Tarmala village, the Observatory said.

-U.N. officials in Syria called for hostilities to cease to enable humanitarian aid deliveries and the evacuation of the sick and wounded, listing seven areas of concern including northern Syria’s Kurdish-led Afrin region, being targeted by a Turkish offensive.
+U.N. officials in Syria called for fighting to stop to enable aid deliveries and the evacuation of sick and wounded, listing seven areas of concern including northern Syria’s Kurdish-led Afrin region, being targeted by a Turkish offensive.

+“For the last two months we have not had a single (aid-delivery) convoy.
+This is really outrageous,” said Panos Moumtzis, assistant U.N. secretary general and regional humanitarian coordinator for the Syria Crisis.

 Syrian President Bashar al-Assad, helped by Iranian-backed militias and the Russian air force, is pursuing military campaigns against insurgents in the last major pockets of territory held by his opponents in western Syria.

-There were air strikes on towns across the Eastern Ghouta, including Douma, where an entire building was brought down, a local witness said.
+There were air raids on towns across Eastern Ghouta including Douma, where an entire building fell, a witness said.

 The U.N. representatives noted that Eastern Ghouta had not received inter-agency aid since November.